dart-lang/test/pkgs/test/README.md

 reported on the command line just like for VM tests.
 In fact, you can even run tests on both platforms with a single command: `dart test -p "chrome,vm" path/to/test.dart`.

+By default each platform has a default compiler, but some of them support more than one compiler.
+You can choose which compiler to use by passing `dart test -c source`, which would run all VM tests from source instead of compiling them to kernel.
+This also supports targetting a specific platform using normal platform selectors, like this `dart test -c vm:source`.

 ### Test Path Queries